Are Methylene Blue Infusions Safe?

 The Bottom Line

-Methylene blue is the antidote for a serious disease called methemoglobinemia but has also been studied for other medical uses.
-Since it has significant side effects and may interact with many medications, the routine use of methylene blue should be avoided.
+Methylene blue is the antidote for a serious condition called methemoglobinemia but has also been studied for other medical uses.
+Since it has significant side effects and can interact with many medications, the routine use of methylene blue should be avoided.

 Nurse adjusting an IV